 - Building School Libraries

-Following a successful pilot, which is due to conclude in July of 2021, Christianna Foundation will be launching our biggest literacy initiative to date.
+Following a successful pilot, which concluded in July of 2021, Christianna Foundation launched our biggest literacy initiative to date.
 Book Box Library Club is a mobile library service that will reach 20,000 children across 102 under-resourced primary schools in rural Nigeria.
 Launching in the local authority Ona-Ara in Oyo State, we will be servicing a school community that currently only affords 8.8% of primary pupils library access.
 Designed with the understanding that an effective reading programme needs to do more than provide books alone, children will be supported along a structured pathway to literacy.

-We aim to inspire a love of reading as we nurture emergent readers through consecutive reading levels that carefully build confidence and skills.
+We aim to inspire a love of reading as we nurture emergent readers through consecutive reading levels that carefully build confidence and ski

 “Before the introduction of Book Box Library Club pupils had no access to storybooks… It is a setback for the literacy levels of children.
 Many of them have not handled storybooks before, they never got to talk of reading.”